input-leap/input-leap/doc/release_notes/index.md

 - Fixed input capture Disabled signal, Enable method is now properly called after Disable.
 - Fixed a long standing bug with modifiers and dead keys on Windows because their state was not being reset.
 - Fixed an issue with mapping keys in OSX clients introduced in #1635, where keys like the equals sign "=" or the back tick "`" wouldn't be mapped correctly.
+- Remove check requiring the Alt modifier for non-extended VK_SNAPSHOT scancode in Win32.
+  Check is irrelevant for modern keyboards, and breaks Print Screen functionality.

 Features
 --------